swseighman/Cassandra-Quarkus-Demo/README.md

 ### Create Container Images

-There are a few options for building container images for the application:
+We'll demonstrate a few options to build container images for the application:

 * Using the uber-jar
 * Using Native Image